emmanueltouzery/prelude-ts/README.md

 * [lodash](https://lodash.com) also has the global functions, and many functions mutate the collections.
 * [vavr](http://www.vavr.io/) -- it's a java library, but it's the main inspiration for prelude.ts.
+  Note that vavr is inspired by the scala library, so prelude.ts also is, transitively.

 ## Typescript version